Waterproof audio player: Operation

-Typically, waterproof mp3 players have only one exit, intended both for the headphones cord and to be connected to a computer for loading audio.
+Typically, waterproof mp3 players have only one port, intended both for the headphones cord and to be connected to a computer for loading audio.
 They are built to be minimal in weight and size, and are rarely capable of playing or displaying anything but audio information.
 In addition, the interface is minimized to include only the necessary buttons.
 Often waterproof mp3 players include a clasp to be connected to the goggles.

 Alternatively, a regular mp3 player can be waterproofed by putting it in a waterproof casing and connecting with waterproof headphones.
-Companies such as Action Audio, H2O Audio, Otterbox and Aquapac make such products.
-They have been sold and advertised in Runner magazine.
+Companies such as Action Audio, H2O Audio, OtterBox and Aquapac make such products.
+They have been sold and advertised in Runner's World magazine.